herlo/ssh-gpg-smartcard-config/Windows.md

 done by creating (or editing) the gpg-agent.conf file and adding the following line to it:

-enable-putty-support
+`enable-putty-support`

-The file is found in the gnupg directory: %APPDATA%gnupg(at least on Windows 10).
+The file is found in the gnupg directory: %APPDATA%\gnupg (at least on Windows 10).
 The gpg-agent will need to be restarted (as described in the previous section) for this change to take effect.
-Once enabled, any application which supports SSH authentication using Pageant should
+Once enabled, any application which supports SSH authentication using Pageant should "just work".
-\"just work\".

 PuTTY
 -----